 This brings us to the Victorian case of Dookheea.
 Mr Dookheea and his wife were charged over the death of their employer, Mr Zazai, who they were alleged to have beaten and then strangled to death.

-Mr Dookheea was convicted of murder by a jury in the Victorian Supreme Court, but he appealed his conviction on the grounds of one of the jury directions given by the judge in that trial.
+A jury in the Victorian Supreme Court convicted Mr Dookheea of murder, but he appealed his conviction on the ground that the judge made an error in directing the jury.
 In summing up at the end of that trial, the judge said:

 The question you have to ask yourselves is ‘has the Crown established beyond reasonable doubt that at the time Mr Dookheea committed the relevant act or acts that caused Mr Zazai’s death, he intended to kill Mr Zazai or cause him really serious injury?’
 As a corollary you might ask, ‘do I hold a reasonable doubt that at the time he committed the relevant act or acts that caused Mr Zazai’s death, Mr Dookheea intended to kill Mr Zazai or cause him really serious injury?’
 In other words, you do not have to work out definitively what Mr Dookheea’s state of mind was when he caused the injuries that killed Mr Zazai.
 You have to consider whether the Crown has satisfied you that Mr Dookheea had the intention that is required.
 And the Crown has to have satisfied you of this not beyond any doubt, but beyond reasonable doubt.